PatrickOliveira1/PatrickOliveira1/README.md

 Acquiring knowledge in tools like HTML and CSS and complementing with the JavaScript Programming Language. 🖥️

-Improving my knowledge in Python with focus in backend. 👨‍💻
+Improving my knowledge in Python and C#/.NET with focus in backend. 👨‍💻

 I have skills in basic Graphic Design in tools like: <br>
 ✅ Corel Draw <br>